UKGovernmentBEIS/desnz-warm-homes-local-grant/Documentation/hug2-data-migration/data-deletion/data-deletion-process.md

   - `data-deletion-public-db-script.sh`
   - `insert-public-test-data.sh` (Not used on Production)
   - `insert-portal-test-data.sh` (Not used on Production)
+- Ensure the scripts are using LF line endings.
+After cloning, they may be reset to CRLF depending on your git config.

 ## Public DB deletion
 ### Connect to the EC2 instance & copy scripts